-Faculty learning communities (FLCs) provide an opportunity for a multidisciplinary group of 6-10 faculty to work together over an extended period of time on a project of mutual interest.
+Faculty learning communities (FLCs) provide an opportunity for a multidisciplinary group of 6-12 faculty to work together over an extended period of time on a project of mutual interest.
 As with our campus learning circle model, FLCs bring together faculty from across the university, assume no prior expertise of members, and ideally, offer a supportive and collaborative environment for active learning and inquiry.
 Unlike learning circles, UNCA FLCs last a full academic year and culminate in a goal-oriented final report.
-Find more information and the most recent application here.

 One working group took place in 2020-2021, three FLCs took place in 2019-2020, four FLCs took place in 2018-2019, with links to their final reports provided below.
-FLCs have been on hiatus the past few years, but we look forward to bringing back the possibility soon!
+FLCs have been on hiatus the past few years, but we look forward to bringing back new opportunities starting this Spring 2025.

 2020-2021